ktzavellas/Delicious-Stores-App/README.md

 ## Note

 At the moment only valid german zip codes are accepted.

+You can login using the information below:
+Email: kon@kon.com
+Password: 121212

+Or sign up using any random email (example@example.com) and password (password should be at least 6 characters long)

 Enjoy...